HomeInsights

 9. The Feisty Underdog

-Mission: To prove that a smaller player can compete with industry giants.
+To prove that a smaller player can compete with industry giants.

 Example: Vimto, a UK soft drink brand competing against global cola giants.